csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

     collision of names while pasting.
 In fact there is a library on hackage that is called csound-catalog.
 It defines great high quality instruments from the Csound Catalog and other sources.
--   Try to hide low level Csound's wiring as much as we can (no ids for ftables, instruments, global variables).
-The haskell is a modern language with rich set of abstractions.
+-   Try to hide low level Csound's wiring as much as we can (no IDs for ftables, instruments, global variables).
+Haskell is a modern language with a rich set of abstractions.
 The author tried to keep the Csound primitives as close to the haskell as possible.
 For example, invocation of the instrument is just an application of the function.
 -   No distinction between audio and control rates on the type level.
     Derive all rates from the context.
 If the user plugs signal to an opcode that expects an audio rate signal the argument is converted to the right rate.
 Though user can force signal to be of desired type.
 -   Less typing, more music.
 Use short names for all types.
-Make library so that all expressions can be built without type annotations.
+Make a library so that all expressions can be built without type annotations.
 Make it simple for the compiler to derive all types.
 Don't use complex type classes or brainy language concepts.